top of page

 4. Placental Health and Position

-Where needed, Doppler ultrasound is used to assess the blood flow in the umbilical cord or baby’s blood vessels, offering insight into how well the baby is being supported by the placenta.
+Where needed, Doppler ultrasound is used to assess blood flow in the umbilical cord or specific fetal blood vessels.
+These measurements provide insight into how well the placenta is supporting your baby, particularly if growth concerns are suspected.

 Why You Might Be Offered a Growth Scan

-Not every pregnancy needs late scans, but they are recommended when there are risk factors such as:
+Not every pregnancy requires growth scans, but they are recommended when certain risk factors or clinical findings are present.
+These may include:

 • Concerns about amniotic fluid levels